 As John Lawton said, “The irony of the Information Age is that it has given new respectability to uninformed opinion.”
 I hope you find my opinions here to be informed, but not too respectable.
 And it should go without saying that the opinions expressed on this blog are solely mine, and not those of any institutions or organizations with which I’m affiliated,

 If you’d like to email me, the address is email@example.com.
 Feel free to follow my dual Twitter accounts, too.
-My professional Twitter handle is @mlynchhist, where I keep my early Americanist hat planted firmly atop my head.
-My other handle is @mlynch5396, where anything that piques my interest is liable to pop up.
+My professional Twitter handle is @mlynchhist, where I keep my historian hat planted firmly atop my head.
+My other handle is @mlynch5396, where I’m liable to tweet about anything that piques my interest.

 Oh, and if you’re curious about the painting in the header at the top of the blog, click here.